dvfrancis/hi-lo-card-game/README.md

 - General:

-    - All pages responsive, with a layout that automaically adjusts to the user device screen size.
+    - All pages are responsive, with a layout that automaically adjusts to the user's device screen size.
-    - The desktop site was used to produce all screenshots in this section, to give the clearest illustration of different aspects of the site.
+    - A desktop (and larger tablet) screen size was used to produce all screenshots in this section, to give the clearest illustration of different aspects of the site.

 - Browser Tab: